TristanThrush/perplexity-correlations/README.md

 This package can be used to get LLM pretraining data sampling distributions using simple statistical methods that are on par with the state of the art in our tests.
+The compute requirements are minimal.
+You don't need to train any LLMs yourself.

 The input that you must provide is a matrix of (per-LLM, per-text) bits-per-byte values, and a per-LLM vector of benchmark errors (ranging from 0 to 1, with lower